 How did you end up at Westridge?

-My first teaching job was at LA City College [something she still does one night a week most years].
+My first teaching job was at LA City College.
 That was a really nice way for me to stay connected to the literary world while I was writing and to get many unique perspectives on texts (because of the diverse backgrounds of students), but a sense of community, especially among faculty, was missing for me there.
 I had never considered teaching high school, but the idea of an all-girls school was really appealing, and it felt so in line with what I believe and my core values of women having a voice and being independent.
 My masters’ degree is in feminist literature, so I felt silly that I had never thought about it.
 When I gave my demonstration lesson here when I was interviewing, it felt like I was still teaching in a college.
-(Editor’s note: Stevenson is currently pursuing her MFA in Writing Fiction at UC Riverside and is writing a novel about women and voicelessness.)
+(Editor’s note: Stevenson received her MFA in Writing Fiction at UC Riverside in 2018 and is working on a novel about women and voicelessness.)

 How would you describe Westridge students?